elevateforhumanity/fix2/HOMEPAGE_VIDEO_SCRIPT.md

 ### Option A: Problem-First

 > "If you've tried using Moodle or Docebo for workforce training, you know they're missing something.
 Case management.
 Program holder portals.
 Compliance tracking.
-That's why we built Elevate Connects."
+That's why we built Elevate for Humanity."

 ### Option B: Stat-First

 > "70% of workforce training programs use generic LMS platforms that weren't designed for them.
-Elevate Connects is different.
+Elevate for Humanity is different.
 We're purpose-built for WRG, WIOA, JRI, and DOL programs."

 ### Option C: Story-First